Stra-x/OutOfTune/README.md

 # OutOfTune

-Entra ID / Intune attack chain for authorised red team engagements.
-Registers a rogue device in Entra ID, enrolls it into Intune MDM, and checks the resulting compliance state — without needing a real Windows machine or existing device credentials.
+Inspired by the original Pytune, OutOfTune registers a rogue device in Entra ID, enrolls it into Intune MDM, and checks the resulting compliance state - without needing a real Windows machine or existing device credentials.

-> For authorised use only.

 ---

 ## Requirements